mfurmanczak/Final-Year-Project---Mikolaj-Furmanczak/README.md

 - `main.py`: This script trains the model.
 - `results_analysis.py`: This script shows the results of the training.

+And a `history` folder where the history of 3 proposed models is included.

 ## To see various visualizations of the audio data
 ```